MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 Architecture is defined by ISO/IEC 42010:211 as _"The fundamental organization of a system embodied in its components, their relationships to each other and to the environment, an the principles guiding its design and evolution"_ (ISO 2011)

 Let's look at some architectures from companies using Amazon Web Services (AWS) components.
+Listen closely to how non-functional requirements impact how the architecture is designed.

 !(https://www.youtube.com/embed/h0VJBi8eCYA)